 Any questions you may have about this site, myself or my work, don’t hesitate to ask.
 I am a freelancer running a growing company with many informal partners that have complementary expertise to mine and are equally passionate about their work.
 I’m not alone and we can probably help you.
 Just contact us.

 This site has gone through many transformations since the original version went live in 2005.
 The original 1.0 version was up for a long time and many people complimented me on it.
-I look back at it rather fondly now but I decided to retire it when I converted the site to WordPress sometime in 2009.
+I look back at it rather fondly now but I decided to retire it when I converted the site to WordPress in April of 2010.
 It was time to move on and I was sick of it at the time.

-Version 2.0 (post WordPress) was transitional and there actually were 4 distinct versions if I take into account the 2 free themes I used immediately after converting the site to WordPress while I was learning the ropes (these would be like 2.0 beta .
+Version 2.0 (on WordPress) was transitional and there actually were 4 distinct versions if I take into account the 2 free themes I used immediately after converting the site to WordPress while I was learning the ropes (these would be like 2.0 beta :).
 The “real” 2.0 version was on the Thesis framework for a while then was converted to Headway with slight changes in the design.
-In any case, version 2.0 was up too long and I was never satisfied with any of the iterations I’d designed myself to replace the original 1.0 design or the free themes… but client work took precedence and it stayed up.
-Until I put up version 3.0 in 2011.
+In any case, version 2.0 was up too long and I was never satisfied with any of the iterations I’d designed myself to replace the original 1.0 design or the free transitional WordPress themes… but client work took precedence and it stayed up.
+Until I published version 3.0 in 2011.